CueWeb and REST Gateway

 ShowInterface Project management GetShows, FindShow, CreateShow

-JobInterface Job lifecycle GetJobs, Kill, Pause, Resume
+JobInterface Job lifecycle + launch GetJobs, Kill, Pause, Resume, GetComments, AddComment, SetPriority, LaunchSpecAndWait

 FrameInterface Frame operations GetFrame, Retry, Kill, Eat